Basis-Theory/docs/source/includes/elements/_elements_services.md

 });
 ```

-Allows secure submission and tokenization of generic data.
+Allows secure submission and tokenization of string data.
 Returns a `Promise` that resolves to the created token.

 Internally, `BasisTheory.elements.tokens.create` calls [Create Token API](/api-reference#tokens-create-token).